-NERSA announced the revised bulk electricity pricing structure, with Eskom being awarded an increase of 6.9% for 2020/21 financial year.
-The increase guideline for municipalities to levy to consumers has not been finalised, however an increase of 6.4% has been used in the assumption for electricity tariff increase for the budget for implementation on the 1st July 2020 in the interim.
+NERSA announced the revised bulk electricity pricing structure, with Eskom being awarded an increase of 6.22% for 2020/21 financial year.
+The NERSA guideline framework for municipalities to levy to consumers was used to determine the increase of 6.22% on electricity tariff for the budget for implementation on the 1st July 2020.
 The municipality is currently rendering the service at a loss due to the wage bill, general expenditure and increased maintenance and losses incurred due to theft and the aging infrastructure in the department.
 The increase awarded to Eskom by Nersa will further place immense pressure on the budget and the affordability of the service for the consumers and the municipality.
 Alternative way to decrease the dependency on Eskom generated energy has to be is currently being explored to decrease this burden.
 The municipality has embarked on a project in the 2019/20 financial year to reduce its own electricity consumption as a pilot project using solar electricity.
 The project will demonstrate the revenue enhancement strategy using solar energy.